songweige/rich-text-to-image/README.md

 conda activate rich-text
 ```
 ## Usage
 In general, our pipeline contains two steps.
 We first input the plain text prompt to the diffusion model and compute the cross-attention maps to associate each token with the spatial region.
-The rich text prompts obtained from the editor are stored in JSON format, providing attributes for each token span.
+The rich-text prompts obtained from the editor are stored in JSON format, providing attributes for each token span.
 We use a new region-based diffusion to render each region’s attributes into a globally coherent image.
 Below we provide the basic usage of various font formats.

 ### Rich text to JSON
 We encode the rich text into JSON format and use it as the input to the rich-text conditioned sampling script `sample.py`.
-To automatically generate a JSON string based on rich text, please use our [rich-text-to-json](https://rich-text-to-image.github.io/rich-text-to-json.html) interface, which is a purely static webpage that can be readily incorporated into any rich-text-based application.
+To automatically generate a JSON string based on rich text, you can use our [rich-text-to-json](https://rich-text-to-image.github.io/rich-text-to-json.html) interface, which is a purely static webpage that can be readily incorporated into any rich-text-based application.

 ### Rich-text JSON to Image
 ![teaser](assets/teaser.png)